Ruslan Salakhutdinov

 Ruslan Salakhutdinov (Руслан Салахутдинов; born c.
-1980) is a Canadian researcher of Tatar origin working in the field of artificial intelligence.
+1980) is an Uzbek researcher working in the field of artificial intelligence.

 He specializes in deep learning, probabilistic graphical models, and large-scale optimization.

 Life

 Salakhutdinov's doctoral advisor was Geoffrey Hinton.
 Salakhutdinov was considering quitting the field of artificial intelligence when he met Hinton in 2004, but changed his mind after Hinton asked him to take part in a project focused on a new way to train artificial neural networks, which he dubbed "deep belief networks."
 This research made a large impact on the field of deep learning.

 He received his PhD in 2009.

 He is well known for having developed Bayesian Program Learning.

 Career

 Salakhutdinov is a professor of computer science at Carnegie Mellon University.

 Since 2009, he has published at least 42 papers on machine learning.

 Salakhutdinov joined Apple as its director of AI research in 2016 but left in 2020 to return to Carnegie Mellon University.

 In June 2023, Salakhutdinov joined Felix Smart which is a company that uses AI to take care for plants and animals as Board Director.